chiche-ds/30-Day-Terraform-challenge-/Day9/README.md

    - **Text**: "🔄 Expanded my knowledge of reusable Terraform modules by adding versioning and deploying across environments! #HUG #hashicorp #HUGYDE @chiche #IaC"

 ## How to Submit Your Work
+The submissions folder has been updated with a submissionTemplate file.
+Use this file as a template to create your daily update.md file in the submission folder

 ### 1. **Create the `day9-update-your-github-username.md` File**
    - Include your Terraform code and any architecture diagrams in the markdown file.